Rangers 1-5 Celtic

 Rangers - third in the league after a second 5-1 loss to Celtic this season - remain nine points behind Aberdeen, who face St Johnstone later.

 Whatever Rangers' plan was, it dissipated in double quick time.
-It took Celtic just a single minute to cut through the home defence, McGregor being put in on goal.
+It took Celtic only a single minute to cut through the home defence, McGregor being put in on goal.

 Had McGregor looked outside him and rolled a pass to Griffiths then the striker would have had a tap in.
 Instead, he took it on himself and was denied by a brilliant last-ditch block by Clint Hill.